douglas-tsc/practice/README.md

 # 100 Websites in 100 Days

-To learn how to code I am making 100 websites in 100 days.
+My name is Josh and I am making 100 websites in 100 days.

 ## The Story